 The school uses an electronic scanning system to manage lunch distribution.
 This system is part of the online lunch ordering process.
-Yinghua students are issued personal ID cards including their own bar codes and photographic portraits.
+Yinghua students are issued personal ID cards including their own barcodes and photographic portraits.
 In the lunch line, the cards are scanned to identify the student's pre-ordered meals.
 Lunch ID cards are kept at school and are not sent home with students.
-Homeroom teachers keep track of the cards for younger students and distribute them each day just before lunch.